-Dysautonomia is a broad term that is used to describe a condition associated with the autonomic nervous system.
+DYSAUTONOMIA is a broad term that is used to describe a condition associated with the autonomic nervous system.
 The most common is Postural Orthostatic Hypotension Syndrome known as P.O.T.S.
 Patients with P.O.T.S. experience an abnormal jump in their heart rate when elevating from a supine (lying) position in order to get blood to their brain.
 If this reflex doesn’t respond correctly you could experience dizziness or fainting because of decreased blood flow to the brain.
 Very common in movement disorders and can lead to increase in falls and loss of balance.

 New research suggests that this inappropriate response is due to aberrant firing of or denervation at the Nucleus Tractus Solitarius (NTS), located in the brainstem.
 Symptoms of orthostatic hypotension include exercise intolerance, excessive fatigue, thirst, lightheadedness, dizziness, anxiety, internal tremulous (also known as orthostatic tremor), sweating, nausea, irritable bowel, brain fog, tinnitus, headaches and more.
 Unfortunately because these symptoms occur most commonly in women they’re often dismissed as Chronic Fatigue Syndrome or an anxiety based panic disorder.